github/site-policy/Policies/github-supplemental-terms-for-microsoft-volume-licensing.md

 Customer’s use of the Service must comply with [GitHub's Acceptable Use Policies](https://help.github.com/en/github/site-policy/github-acceptable-use-policies) and [GitHub’s Community Guidelines](https://help.github.com/en/github/site-policy/github-community-guidelines).
 Customer must not use the Service in any jurisdiction for unlawful, obscene, offensive or fraudulent Content or activity, such as advocating or causing harm, interfering with or violating the integrity or security of a network or system, evading filters, sending unsolicited, abusive, or deceptive messages, viruses or harmful code, or violating third party rights.

 #### 2.2.3 Privacy.
-[The GitHub Privacy Statement](https://help.github.com/en/github/site-policy/github-privacy-statement) and the attached Exhibit A: Data Protection Addendum provide detailed notice of GitHub's privacy and data use practices.
+[The GitHub Privacy Statement](https://help.github.com/en/github/site-policy/github-privacy-statement) and the [GitHub Data Protection Addendum](/github/site-policy/github-data-protection-addendum) provide detailed notice of GitHub's privacy and data use practices as well as GitHub's processing and security obligations with respect to Customer Personal Data.
 Any person, entity, or service collecting data from the Service must comply with the [GitHub Privacy Statement](https://help.github.com/en/github/site-policy/github-privacy-statement), particularly in regards to the collection of Users' Personal Information (as defined in the GitHub Privacy Statement).
 If Customer collects any User Personal Information from GitHub, Customer will only use it for the purpose for which the External User has authorized it.
 Customer will reasonably secure any such Personal Information, and Customer will respond promptly to complaints, removal requests, and "do not contact" requests from GitHub or External Users.

 ### 2.3 Content Responsibility; Ownership; License Rights.